ryyu444/ECS-171-Group-Project/README.md

 The demo of our model is created using Next.js with React, leveraging Flask as the backend.
 You must run the server before launching the frontend.

 ### Backend
-The server file is a python file located in the frontend/server directory, and it is called server.py.
+Ensure that you have Python3 installed, and it is the latest version.
+If not, you can install it [here](https://www.python.org/downloads/).
+The server file is a Python file located in the frontend/server directory, and it is called server.py.
 Please make sure to install the packages listed in the imports at the top of the file before running the server.

-To install Flask, use the following command:
+Install the following packages:

+`pip3 install scikit-learn`

+`pip3 install numpy`

+`pip3 install Flask-Cors`

-`pip install Flask`
+`pip3 install Flask`

-Define the application in the FLASK_APP environment variable:

-`export FLASK_APP=server.py`

 Start the Flask server:

-`flask run`
+`python3 server.py`

 The backend should be up and running now.
 You can proceed with starting the frontend.